 0 - 1

-Which type of tasting is used with which rules results from the objective.
-One can distinguish in three tasks.
-1. Compare and identify in order to identify a particular wine or test factors, 2.
-Evaluate and classify for the purpose of official exams, as well as 3.
-Detect and determine sensory perceptions in order to wine address (Description).
 To prove the objectivity and attention of the tasters are also Duplicate samples (the same wine twice) usual, or will be too pirates introduced (for example, a Pinot Blanc under ten Rieslings).
 As an orientation aid for the degustators, there is the reference wine (Wine type) and the level wine (Valuation scale).
 There are the following partly applied in combination rules or techniques:

-Rehearsal: In this frequent tasting (also pairwise tasting) two wines in two glasses are presented together and tasted for comparison and evaluation.
+In this frequent tasting (also pairwise tasting) two wines are presented in two glasses together and tasted for comparison and evaluation.
 There are the variants that only one wine, both wines or none of the wines are known.
 The aim is to determine the differences between two wines.
 This can be fleshed out on the questions "which wine is sweeter", "which wine is more acidic", "which wine is more aromatic" or "which wine is better".
 Other forms are the "duo-trio test", in which three glasses in two of which contain the same wine and is to be identified, and the triangle test,

-Open tasting: The wines served in an unopened bottle are known.
+The wines served in an unopened bottle are known.

-Special forms: Depending on the objective, there are also special tasting methods.
+Depending on the objective, there are also special tasting options.
 In the exam for Master of Wine must they vine, the ancestry and the vintage be found out.
 At first glance, the grape variety seems to be the easiest, but that is according to the University of California Tests done with professional tasters are not always the case.
 Certain grape varieties such as muscatel were due to the varietal Muskattons with 60% well recognized, however, the success rate was Cabernet Sauvignon relatively low at 40%.
 In the origin, there were better results, because certain growing areas are particularly characteristic.
 In the vintage, color and maturity of the wine are the most important factors of recognition.

 Increasingly, a new analytical method is used for the sensory evaluation of wines.
 The "Quantitative Descriptive Analysis", which has long been used in the food industry, or also referred to as "profile analysis", enables a more objective assessment according to precisely defined criteria.
 The result is shown graphically with a polar diagram.
 See under QDA (Quantitative Descriptive Analysis).